Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 ### Global Steam and JP DMM versions constantly ask to redownload data
 See [Error 501](#error-501) above.

+### I/O error: Access is denied (os error 5)
+Something is using files you're trying to modify.
+Likely means you still have the game open while trying to(un)install Hachimi.

 ## Android

 ### Patching failed